hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/type-solver.md

 A `<when>` tag has three attributes that are used to specify the resulting type:

  - `java-type`
- - `jdbc-type`
  - `converter`
+ - `force-jdbc-type-on-write`

-The tag can specify the `java-type` and the `jdbc-type` attributes to indicate the type for the property.
-Alternatively, it can specify `converter` attribute by itself to use a converter.
-Both alternatives are exclusive.
+The tag can either specify the `java-type` or the `converter` attributes; they are exclusive.
+If the `java-type` is specified, this is taken as the final type to use in the generated code.
+Alternatively, it can specify `converter` in case a converter needs to be used for the column.

+When using `java-type` option, the attibute `force-jdbc-type-on-write` can be specified in case the developer needs to force the JDBC type when sending a value back to the database, typically on the `UPDATE` or `INSERT` SQL statements.